pranaysuyash/sig_ext_fastapi_react/legal/EULA.md

 ## 3. INTELLECTUAL PROPERTY

-**3.1 Ownership**: All rights, title, and interest in Signature Extractor remain with Licensor.
+**3.1 Ownership**: All rights, title, and interest in SignKit remain with Licensor.

 **3.2 User Content**: You retain all rights to your original documents and extracted signatures.